HeiderJeffer/RP-Artificial-Intelligence-as-a-risk-and-opportunity-for-the-authenticity-of-archives/README.md

 ## Finding Study
 (Collection F) , (Collection G), and (Collection H) are the answers for RQ1 and RQ2 that we addressed in this project.

-- RQ1: What would AI-based approaches on archival principles look like?
-What possibilities do they suggest about humane AI development?
-Do they counter the “black box” character of AI?
-- RQ2: What benefits would an archival AI offer an institution and society?
-Could it help future-proof cultural heritage institutions, i.e., foster heritage futures?
-Can an archival AI, outside the archival setting, serve public interest (e.g., combating fake news and propaganda)?
 ![alt text](https://github.com/HeiderJeffer/Ph.D-position-at-Linnaeus-University/blob/main/image/11.PNG)

 # # Software Architecture